aerogear/proposals/testing/supporting_docs/appium_information.md

 preferred selectors?

 ### Java Client
-The java client is one of main Appium libraries used for testing with Appium and is frequently kept up to date, and new features tend to land quicker than in other clients.
-It can continue testing in situations that require switching between applications without needing to change context, such as redirecting to login in the browser and back to the application, and also contains support for cross platform java-based page objects using annotations.
+The Java-client is one of the main Appium libraries used for testing with Appium.
+It is well maintained, and new features are added quicker than in other clients.
+It can continue testing in situations that require switching between applications without needing to change context, such as redirecting to login in the browser and back to the application, and also contains support for cross-platform java-based page objects using annotations.
 All selectors specified in the Appium documentation are available to this library.

 ### Webdriverio
 The Webdriverio client is a subset of the Webdriverio library for UI testing.
-Like the Java-client it can easily handle switching between applications, however it does not have as many selectors available to it.
+Like the Java-client, it can easily handle switching between applications, however it does not have as many selectors available to it.
 Accessibility ID, the recently added Class Name and XPath are the selectors native to the driver, while Android UIAutomator’s and iOS UIAutomation framework can also be used.